Ashe-Oro-Accelerator/hedera-nft-utilities/README.md

 ## NFT SDK methods

-Each of HederaNFTSDK function are methods in class `HederaNFTSDK` which is a wrapper around the Hedera HederaNFTSDK.
+Each of HederaNFTSDK function are methods in class `HederaNFTSDK` which is a wrapper around the native Hedera SDK.
 The class is used to create a new NFT collection, mint NFTs, and transfer NFTs.

 ### Usage